SRI-CSL/yices2/doc/sphinx/source/basic-usage.rst

    To avoid these issues, we recommend compiling with mingw.
-   It is still possible to use Visual Studio or other compilers on Windows, as long as you avoid functions in the Yices API that take a :c:type:`FILE *` argument.
+   It is still possible to use Visual Studio or other compilers on Windows, as long as you avoid functions in the Yices API that take a `FILE *` argument.
 File :file:`examples/example1b.c` in the distribution shows how to use alternative functions for pretty printing.
 You can also download this file  :download:`here <_static/example1b.c>`.